Tian Gang: Kähler geometry

 In one of his first articles, Tian studied the space of Calabi-Yau metrics on a Kähler manifold.
 He showed that any infinitesimal deformation of Calabi-Yau structure can be 'integrated' to a one-parameter family of Calabi-Yau metrics; this proves that the "moduli space" of Calabi-Yau metrics on the given manifold has the structure of a smooth manifold.
 This was also studied earlier by Andrey Todorov, and the result is known as the Tian−Todorov theorem.
 As an application, Tian found a formula for the Weil-Petersson metric on the moduli space of Calabi-Yau metrics in terms of the period mapping.

 Motivated by the Kähler-Einstein problem and a conjecture of Yau relating to Bergman metrics, Tian studied the following problem.
 Let L be a line bundle over a Kähler manifold M, and fix a hermitian bundle metric whose curvature form is a Kähler form on M. Suppose that for sufficiently large m, an orthonormal set of holomorphic sections of the line bundle L^{⊗m} defines a projective embedding of M. One can pull back the Fubini-Study metric to define a sequence of metrics on M as m increases.
 Tian showed that a certain rescaling of this sequence will necessarily converge in the C^{2} topology to the original Kähler metric.
 The refined asymptotics of this sequence were taken up in a number of influential subsequent papers by other authors, and are particularly important in Simon Donaldson's program on extremal metrics.
 The approximability of a Kähler metric by Kähler metrics induced from projective embeddings is also relevant to Yau's picture of the Yau-Tian-Donaldson conjecture, as indicated above.

 In a highly technical article, Xiuxiong Chen and Tian studied the regularity theory of certain complex Monge-Ampère equations, with applications to the study of the geometry of extremal Kähler metrics.
 Although their paper has been very widely cited, Julius Ross and David Witt Nyström found counterexamples to the regularity results of Chen and Tian in 2015.
-It is not clear which results of Chen and Tian's article remain valid.